MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/deployment-guide-for-places.md

 #### Deploy new Outlook

 Features from Places are available in the latest version of Outlook.
-For more information on how to enable these features, see [Enable users for the Outlook for Windows](/exchange/clients-and-mobile-in-exchange-online/outlook-on-the-web/enable-disable-employee-access-new-outlook#enable-or-disable-the-outlook-desktop-new-outlook-toggle)
+For more information on how to enable these features, see [Enable users for the Outlook for Windows.](/exchange/clients-and-mobile-in-exchange-online/outlook-on-the-web/enable-disable-employee-access-new-outlook#enable-or-disable-the-outlook-desktop-new-outlook-toggle)

-#### Opt-in to Teams Preview Ring for Location Aware features
+#### Opt in to Teams Preview Ring for Location Aware features

-To opt-in to the Teams Public Preview Ring, see [Microsoft Teams Public preview](/microsoftteams/public-preview-doc-updates?tabs=new-teams-client).
+To opt in to the Teams Public Preview Ring, see [Microsoft Teams Public preview](/microsoftteams/public-preview-doc-updates?tabs=new-teams-client).

 #### Publish the Places Teams app